Some of the links on this site are affiliate links.

 Farmland LP Review: Summary

-- Farmland LP is a farmland crowdfunding platform specializing in sustainability.
+- Farmland LP is a farmland fund specializing in organic farm conversions while focusing on sustainability

-- Increased efficiency allows Farmland LP to be 4x as profitable per acre of farmland.
+- Increased efficiency allows Farmland LP to be as much as 4x as profitable per acre of farmland

-- Farmland LP investors have access to investments in two proprietary funds.
+- Farmland LP investors have access to investments in two proprietary funds with a third coming in the near future

 What Is Farmland LP?

-Farmland LP is an investment fund specializing in converting conventional commercial farmland into sustainable farmland.
+Farmland LP is an investment fund specializing in converting conventional commercial farmland into sustainable farmland growing organic produce.
 The fund was founded in 2009 and has grown to over $175 million in assets.

 Through converting farmland to organic, the fund is able to improve land value immediately.
 Additionally, through their use of technology and proprietary processes, they're able to improve the efficiency of the land.